 The Western U.S. often leads in educational innovation, with states like California and Washington frequently updating their grading systems to reflect new educational philosophies.

-Washington: Washington has embraced a standards-based grading approach in many districts, where students are graded on their understanding of specific standards rather than through cumulative scores.
+Washington has adopted standards-based grading in many districts, where students are graded on their mastery of specific learning standards rather than cumulative scores.

 State | GPA System | Innovative Practices | 2024 Updates |